mm4700/quant_strategy/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage
- This project is written to do the equity research and backtesting quant strtegies.
+ This project is written to do the equity research and backtesting quant strategies.
 _For more examples, please refer to the [Documentation](https://www.econstor.eu/bitstream/10419/116783/1/833997289.pdf)_

 <p align="right">(<a href="#top">back to top</a>)</p>